uploadcare/migro/README.rst

   -h, --help                        Show this help and quit.

-  --s3_bucket_name STRING           Name of the AWS S3 bucket to migrate files from.

   --s3_access_key_id STRING         AWS Access Key ID for accessing the S3 bucket.

   --s3_secret_access_key STRING     AWS Secret Access Key for accessing the S3 bucket.